9 Business Ideas Under $1,000 You Can Run From Anywhere

 For companies that need newsletters written, emails drafted, general content for a website -- or even podcasts -- you can provide that material from a gorgeous location abroad.

 Vernon Foster II, CEO and founder of Pod Parrott, a podcast production company, was hopeful that he would make it in the podcast business.
-Foster tried getting into podcast himself, but after one of his shows lasted only two months, he decided he would be more successful freelancing his podcast skills.
+Foster tried getting into podcasting himself, but after one of his shows lasted only two months, he decided he would be more successful freelancing his podcast skills.

 Pod Parrott’s services include coaching, equipment setup, sponsorship consulting and more, and Foster was able to provide these services to clients around the world while living in Antigua, Guatemala and backpacking through Costa Rica.